Cauch-BS/marp-presentations/contents/compneuro-24-09-17/presentation.md

 %timeit vectorized_gpu()
 ```
 Output: 3.99 μs ± 116 ns per loop (mean ± std. dev. of 7 runs, 100,000 loops each)

+> Note: Of course, the time difference is also due to jax's caching behavior.

 ## 1. Introduction